dirtchild/weatherPi/README.md

 1. Read all attached sensors
 1. Send the gathered data to
     * weather underground
+    * Metoffice WOW service (UK)
     * a remote database (I use this to generate a basic current conditions page).

 ## Python Module Dependencies